hapax/hapax.github.io/assets/psychology-time.md

 But what is privileged about the moment of utterance?
 Is it any more privileged than the bath tub or the park next to the subway where the speaker happens to declare they are located?
-In physical terms, the "present" is just a projection function on spacetime coordinates,
+In physical terms, the "present" is just a projection function:

 $$
-(t, x, y, z) \mapsto t.
+P(t, x, y, z) \mapsto t.
 $$

 On the other hand, time *feels* different from space.